-In this article of the Best Crossbow Targets in 2020, we list our picks of the best crossbow targets in 2020 and why we recommend each target.
+In this article of the Best Crossbow Targets in 2022, we list our picks of the best crossbow targets and why we recommend each target.
 We’ll also explain the different types of crossbow targets available and what features you want to look for before you buy a crossbow target.

 Best Bag Targets for Crossbows